Terradue/dcs-insar-roipac/README.md

 A Developer Cloud Sandbox provides Earth Sciences data access services, and helper tools for a user to implement, test and validate a scalable data processing application.
 It offers a dedicated virtual machine and a Cloud Computing environment.
 The virtual machine runs in two different lifecycle modes: Sandbox mode and Cluster mode.
-Used in Sandbox mode (single virtual machine), it supports cluster simulation and user assistance functions in building the distributed application.
+Used in Sandbox mode (single virtual machine), it supports cluster simulation and provides user assistance functions in building the distributed application.
-Used in Cluster mode (a set of master and slave nodes), it supports the deployment and execution of the application with the power of distributed computing for data processing over large datasets (leveraging the Hadoop Streaming MapReduce technology).
+Used in Cluster mode (a set of master and slaves nodes), it supports the deployment and execution of the application with the power of distributed computing for data processing over large datasets (leveraging the Hadoop Streaming MapReduce technology).

 ### Installation